-Try entering m.square('a') in the interactions pane.
+Try entering m.square('a') into jshell.

 '''

-{java}

-m.square('a')
+jshell> m.square('a')

 Error: No 'square' method in 'MyMethods' with arguments: (char)

->

 '''

-If we were compiling a program we would get angry yellow.
-Since the interactions pane is a run-time environment, Java objects by saying that a character is an illegal argument for your method square.
+Compilation would fail for this program, and , jshell objects by saying that a character is an illegal argument for your method square.
 Java methods have type restrictions in their arguments.
 Users who attempt to pass data of illegal type to these methods are rewarded with compiler errors.
 This sort of protection is a two-edged sword.
 Add this method to your MyMethods class.

 '''

-{java}

 public double dublin(double x)

 {

 return x2;

 }

 '''